 S-158:100 is a specification describing generic validation checks for S-100 based products.
 There are no data products based directly on this edition of S-158:100 and therefore no general information applicable to data products conforming to it.

-General information about data products conforming to this specification.

-Title: S-158:100 Universal Hydrographic Model Validation Checks

-Abstract: This document describes validation checks for S-100 based data products.

-Content: Not applicable

-Spatial Extent: N/A

-Temporal Extent: N/A

-Specific Purpose: Validation of datasets and exchange sets conforming to Product Specifications based on S-100.

 Specification metadata and maintenance